A cricket internship puts Ollie amongst the Women’s World Cup action

 "My teachers at Angliss were all interested with what I wanted to do and helped me narrow down my ideas.
 Together they have a massive amount of industry knowledge which they are very happy to share.
 Flexibility in choosing focus topics for my assignment allowed me to concentrate on sporting events throughout my time at Angliss and I'm now working on one having just signed a contract for the Men's T20 World Cup.

-"My course helped me in industry with a number of skills, for example within the diploma we did role plays including how to negotiate which helped me to normalise conversations about job load, pay and hours.
+"My course helped me in the industry with a number of skills, for example within the diploma we did role plays including how to negotiate which helped me to normalise conversations about job load, pay and hours.
 Having these discussions up your sleeve before you go into these scenarios can be helpful to gain the best possible outcome.

 "Another critical lesson was the importance of networking which is really key especially in the events industry once you begin looking for a job.
 Good relationships are vital!